gigs94/pyChat/README.md

 Known Bugs
 ----------
  1. There is an error on exit where a NoneType is being called.
 Usually happens when nothing has been received.
+ 2. If you loose your key for your user, you can't recover it without manually blowing away the user in both the sqlitedb and gnupg repositories

 Future Development